Semistable Reduction of Plane Quartics: Hyperelliptic Curves

 \section{Hyperelliptic Curves}

 In this chapter, $k$ is a fixed algebraically closed field.
 For our main theorem, it is necessary to explain what it means for a stable curve $C$ over $k$ to be hyperelliptic.
-We begin with a brief overview of the existing literature on this topic.
+We begin with a brief overview of the existing literature on this topic.\footnote{The material in this chapter led to the article \cite{hyperelliptic}.}

 Informally, a stable curve is considered hyperelliptic if it is the ``limit'' of smooth hyperelliptic curves.
 While this idea can be made precise using the moduli space of stable curves, such a definition is not intrinsic, making it difficult to determine whether a given stable curve is hyperelliptic from the definition alone.
 In the smooth case, hyperellipticity is defined by the existence of a degree-two map $C \to \PP_k^1$.
 When allowing $C$ to degenerate into a stable curve, one must also allow its target $\PP_k^1$ to degenerate into a semistable curve $T$ of genus $0$, also known as a rational tree.
 By defining a specific class of allowed maps $C \to T$ --- the so-called (2-sheeted) admissible covers --- one can characterize these ``limits of smooth hyperelliptic curves'' (see \cite[Theorem 3.160]{harris1998moduli}).
 It is important to note that the cited authors work over $k = \CC$.
 Their proofs, being complex-analytic, do not translate directly to positive characteristic.
 It is likely, however, that the theory can be adapted for fields of characteristic $p \neq 2$, while the case $p=2$ is known to involve true complications.